Take a virtual tour of U.S. Bank Stadium below (and see more Google 360 tours):

 Standing in the former location of the Metrodome, U.S. Bank Stadium’s glass, angular design is a striking change from the white, rounded features of the Minnesota Vikings’ former home.
 The state-of-the-art stadium features a translucent roof and wall panels that lets in natural light while remaining fully enclosed.
 More than 66,000 seats are available for games, which can be expanded up to 72,000 seats for special events.

 Food and beverage options include high-end fare from celebrity chefs Andrew Zimmern and Gavin Kaysen of Spoon and Stable, and a rotating selection of Minnesota-made craft beers.

-The stadium is sure to be a hub for some of the largest events in the Twin Cities area for years to come, including the 2017-18 X Games, 2018 Super Bowl and 2019 NCAA Final Four.
+The stadium is also a hub for some of the largest sporting events in the country, including the X Games, 2018 Super Bowl and 2019 NCAA Final Four.

 In addition to the new stadium, the Vikings also have a new training facility in Eagan called the TCO Performance Center.
 Fans can reserve tickets to watch practices there, or visit the on-site Vikings Museum that's open year-round.